Azure/arcvmware-util/drafts/Virtual-IP-for-vCenter.md

 > If we use a public IP, eg, `193.168.0.2`, then we lose access to the actual server in the internet which has this IP.
 >
 > We just need to ensure that the IP address is not used in any of the segments.

+> [!CRITICAL]
+> It is important to note that OVA image upload in cloud-managed upgrade will fail
+> on Day N, because image upload will make **connection to the IP address of some ESXi host**
+> **from inside the k8s pod.** This IP will also fall in 10.244.0.0/16 range, and the host IPs
+> are typically dynamic (hosts can come and go, ephemeral in AVS).
+Hence, it will be difficult to provide virtual IP for ESXi hosts.
+>
+> However, manual upgrade (`az arcappliance updgrade`) will work
+> since it uploads image from the management machine.

 ## Unsuccessful Attempt - DNAT